biologeek/LyeCalculator/README.md

 Lye quantity is calculated using molar mass of each component of oil.
 <br>
-Oils and fats is composed of several triglycerides.
+Oils and fats are composed of several triglycerides.
 Saponification consists in transforming triglycerides into single fatty acids that are soap.

 <br>This reaction is possible with sodium hydroxyde :
 <br>